apiaryio/api-elements/docs/element-definitions.md

  - `attributes` SHALL be a set of _properties_ defined by the _type_ of this Element
  - `content` SHALL be defined by the _type_ of this Element

+Entries in `meta` SHOULD be independent of Element.
+Entries in `attributes` MAY be Element specific.

 ### Property

 A _property_ SHALL be a tuple (`key`, `value`) where